spotwise/railyard/README.md

 Other settings that may be modified later include:

-* API keys for Facebook, Twitter, Linkedin, Google and Microsoft
+* API keys for Facebook, Linkedin and Google
 * Colours for navigation bar and links
-* Images on the home page
 * Footer message
 * Site logo